Wednesday 13 October 2021

-Get of the M40 at Junction 6, signposted Watlington/Princes Risborough.
+Travelling Northbound: Get off the M40 at Junction 6, signposted Watlington/Princes Risborough.
 As soon as you exit the slip road, you’ll come to a T-junction.
-Turn immediate left and park in the free lay-by area where you’ll usually see several cars.
+Turn immediate left (towards Watlington) and park in the free lay-by area where you’ll see several cars.
 I’m usually standing there around 10 minutes before the start time, and try to wave or wear something bright.

 We walk for approximately 6-10 miles at a moderate pace.
 By this, I mean we can hold a good conversation.
 I intend to differentiate some walks in 2022, where we hold shorter and longer ones (these will be clearly signposted).
 The walk usually involves some incline up the beautiful Chilterns, but not too steep.
 This is why good footwear is important, to avoid slipping or ankle sprains.

 If you’re unsure of your health, please do consult your GP beforehand for medical advice.

 I am conscious of not dictating what you wear, but of course I want you to be safe and comfortable.
 The walking/hiking industry is huge business, and some items are incredibly expensive.
 There are no rules, but I have a few simple suggestions below:

 - Walking shoes with a good grip and ankle support if needed.
 I often share pictures of walking shoes on my Instagram social media page, so do have a browse of those posts.

 There is no need to book on, but I always find it helpful if you do let me know beforehand, so that I have a rough idea of who is coming.